pavlikp/3DMF/README.md

 [Figure 12](fig12.html)

 ## Figure 16
 Estimated horizontal motion fields and corresponding precipitation fields for three events selected for their low inter-altitude motion correlation and high precipitation coverage.
 The All Vertical Slices animations show a horizontal slice through the motion field for all altitudes, averlaid with a corresponding reflectivity measurement.
-The In Motion Animations show the estimated horizontal motion fields and corresponding precipitation fields at the lowest altitude layer (500–1000~\si{\meter} above ground level; left) and a mid-level layer (2500–3000~\si{\meter} above ground level; right).
+The In Motion Animations show the estimated horizontal motion fields and corresponding precipitation fields at the lowest altitude layer (500–1000 m above ground level; left) and a mid-level layer (2500–3000 m above ground level; right).

 ### (a) 2022-04-09 09:55
 [Figure 16 (a) All Vertical Slices](fig16_a_1.html)